Traditional Orangeries in Colchester & Clacton Essex

-Our contemporary orangeries are completely bespoke and designed to our customer’s individual requirements, they are available in a range of materials Including PVC-u, aluminium or a composite of both.
-We use several construction methods ranging from proprietary roof systems to one-off designs and construction according to individual circumstances.
-We provide the complete service from an initial consultation, to establish your requirements and perhaps set a budget, design which includes free computer generated illustrations and construction including full project management to ensure your peace of mind.
+Our traditional orangeries are completely bespoke, designed and built to our customer’s individual requirements, they are available in a range of materials from PVC-u to timber and aluminium.

+A well designed and specified orangery can provide a stunning space for a kitchen, dining room or lounge, using the very latest construction methods ensures they are highly insulated, easy to heat and comfortable through all seasons of the year.
+We provide the complete service from an initial consultation, to establish your requirements and perhaps set a budget, to design and construction including full project management to ensure your peace of mind.

 There is no easy answer to this question but there are set rules and regulations which you can see on the government Planning Portal but these are open to interpretation.
 We will be pleased to visit you to provide an initial consultation absolutely free of charge and advise on planning and building regulations as well as all aspects of your proposed orangery including design, materials, heating, electrics etc.

 An orangery is effectively classed as a single storey extension and the same criteria will be applied when deciding if planning permission is required.

 The government have however introduced a scheme called ‘Neighbour Consultation Scheme’ which allows single storey extensions of a larger size than previously allowed by consultation with your neighbours and a shortened version of the normal planning process, you can read about this scheme if you visit the government Planning Portal .

 This scheme only applies to larger single-storey rear extensions which are permitted until 30 May 2019.
 This means that extensions of between four and eight metres for detached houses and between three and six metres for all other houses, must go through this process.

 WHAT DOES IT MEAN IF YOU NEED PLANNING PERMISSION AND/OR BUILDING REGULATIONS?